tremor-rs/tremor-www/blog/2021_11_09_wayfair_case_studies.md

 ## Tremor Tomorrow

-As Tremor continues to evolve and grow in adoption inside Wayfair and in the wider Tremor and open-source community, we know that clustering primitives and better flexibility in composing distributed event-based systems are an important and commonly shared concern across the Tremor use cases we’ve seen at Wayfair, and the adoptions of Tremor in other organisations.
+As the tremor community grows, we have seen great contributions from the growing tremor community adding support for many different types of systems - ranging from the addition of AMQP support by Nokia Communications through to our ongoing collaboration with Microsoft Research on the `snmalloc` allocator which tremor defaults to.

-As the Tremor community grows, we have seen great contributions from the growing Tremor community, adding support for many different types of systems- from the addition of AMQP support by Nokia Communications to our ongoing collaboration with Microsoft Research on the `snmalloc` allocator which Tremor defaults to.
+The latest production solution based on tremor at Wayfair is from our Developer Platforms technology organization - who have used an extension to PHP to identify [dead code](/blog/2021_11_09_php_dead_code_detection) in our legacy PHP monolith.
+This solution is based on tremor and included contributions to tremor in the form of the `unix_socket` connectivity.
+Thank you Ramona!

 The Tremor maintainers also work on the Rust port of simd-json- SIMD accelerated JSON, which is a sister project to Tremor.
 Mentorships via the Linux Foundation are also producing some wonderful new capabilities